 Does politics really matter?
-Is our voting system fair, and is the rise of pressure groups like Extinction Rebellion a sign of hope or symptomatic of a crisis in British politics?
+Is our voting system fair, and is the rise of pressure groups like Extinction Rebellion and Black Lives Matter a sign of hope or symptomatic of a crisis in British politics?
 Why do people vote as they do, and are we simply victims of media manipulation?
-Why did the Conservatives fail to win the last election outright despite what the polls said and can Boris Johnson succeed where Theresa May failed and "get Brexit done"?Is parliament and our system of representative democracy broken?
+Why did the Conservatives win the last election despite growing divisions over Brexit, and can Boris Johnson succeed where Theresa May failed to lead a united government, even in the throws of the Covid crisis?
+Is parliament and our system of representative democracy broken?
 Does America have "the best political system that money can buy", and is the President really the most powerful man in the world?
-What does the election of Donald Trump say about America today and can he continue to defy his many critics in the face of impeachment charges?
+What does the controversial election of Joe Biden and the continuing appeal of Donald Trump, despite two impeachment hearings, say about America today?
 If understanding the stories behind the news, and getting to grips with the unfolding events and issues that shape our world in the present and future interests you, then Politics is a subject you should consider as one of your A-level choices.
 You will also have the opportunity to take part in a growing range of visits, seminars and question and answer sessions involving MPs and political experts - not least, the chance to visit Washington DC as part of your A level course.
 Politics is an established and successful A level subject, combines well with a range of other subjects and is a popular university option, either on its own or as a joint honours degree.